Donald Trump leads Joe Biden in early Maine polls - ExBulletin

 Donald Trump leads Joe Biden in early Maine polls

 It was a striking result in the first public poll of 2024 pitting the two unpopular Maine politicians against each other.
-Although the state has not supported a Republican in a presidential race since 1988, Trump won the 2nd Congressional District in 2016 and 2020 and will likely play a major role in the Electoral College vote there again this year.
+Although the state hasn't supported a Republican in a presidential race since 1988, Trump won the 2nd Congressional District in 2016 and 2020 and will likely play a major role in the Electoral College vote again this year.

 Trump had 38 percent support from voters to 32 percent for Biden in the online survey conducted between Feb.
 6 and 14 by Pan Atlantic Research, a Portland polling firm.
 Another 30 percent said they supported other candidates or were undecided.
 The survey of 791 likely voters has a margin of error of 3.5 percentage points.